South Tyrol grapples with mass tourism – DW – 05/09/2023

-Residents and lawmakers are trying to better manage the inflow of tourists in South Tyrol.
+Residents and politicians are trying to better manage the inflow of tourists in South Tyrol.
 One proposed measure would see a cap on tourist accommodations.

 https://p.dw.com/p/4QxmJ